-Design is translation.
-As architects, we take our clients’ goals and site and translate them into built form.
+As architects, we take your vision and goals and translate them into built form.
 That means you, our clients, are our most important resource.
 Together, we make architecture out of raw materials and ideas.
 A building evolves as we go through a series of design phases, outlined below.

 First, we talk.
 We learn more about you and your site, whether it’s a house, apartment, or landscape.
 You likely have a few ideas about what you’d like it to become: what it’s for (the program), what it looks like (its flavor), and how it performs (your “sustainability goals”).
 Understanding your priorities and the site’s potential—this is our homework.

 We try different schemes, discuss, revise, and find one we all like.
 Though drawn to scale, the sketches are loose and quick.
 They address the choreography of the house: How do you arrive?
-Where are the gathering (public) spaces?
-And the bedrooms (private)?
+Where are the more public gathering spaces?
+Where are the bedrooms and more private spaces?
 How separate are they?
 The goal is to solve the riddle of site and program, artfully.

 Working in a studio surrounded by books, we draw inspiration from buildings old and new, all over the globe.
 Just as you are a resource, so too is architectural history.
 With your input, we try out different flavors as the ideas from schematic design begin to solidify.
 Rough sketches are drafted and modeled in 3D.
 We edit.
 The scheme is pushed and pulled and tested for flavor.